Grade 4: Lunar Lander

 Making it work (de-bugging may be a part of every class as it is one of the biggest part of coding)

-Sharing, peer feedback and adding to the Studio
+Sharing, writing instructions for a new audience, peer feedback and adding to the Studio

 Feel free to act on the extension ideas suggested at the bottom of this page then...
 Explain your program.
 Type in Google Slides (add more if you need in our shared deck) or make a QuickTime screencast and share it via Drive.